The Institute for Aegean Prehistory (INSTAP) was established as a non-profit organization (501K) in the United States in 1982.

 One-year program at the INSTAP Study Center for East Crete, includes stipend and travel costs.

-Two-month program at the INSTAP Study Center for East Crete, includes stipend and travel costs.
+One-month program at the INSTAP Study Center for East Crete, includes stipend and travel costs.

 Six-Week Research Fellowship